great-northern-diver/loon/website/md/learn_bind.md

 ## Content Bindings

-There are also layer, glyph and navigator bindings.
-These bindings get executed if the collection of one of those changes.
+There are also layer, glyph, navigator and context bindings.
+These bindings get evaluated if the collection of one of those changes.
 For example

 <R>